pixelxd37/Owo-Automator/README.md

 # Owo-Automator
 This can be used to automate Owo hunt and battle commands without getting banned

-# AutoOwo

-## Description
-AutoOwo is a script that automatically types messages in a text box at specified intervals.

 ## How It Works
 1. **Messages Sent**:
    - **"owo hunt"**: This message is sent first.